SEB-Core/mongoose-recipes/README.md

 ## Auth CRUD Functionality

-Following the pattern, we'll first set up the route.
+Following the pattern, you'll first set up the route.

-These are the full routes we will be setting up in this section:
+These are the full routes you will be setting up in this section:

 | HTTP Method | Route |
 | :---: | :---: |